 "Achievement is weak in high, where students are currently generally making acceptable progress in lessons but have not attained the results they should in international examinations.
 IGCSE results have varied widely between subjects and over time.
 In 2017, English as a second language results were outstanding and mathematics results good.
 Art results are very good.
 Science results have been weak over time, and weak results were recorded in some other subjects.
 Most students have been taking these examinations a year later than they should.
 Attainment in AS examinations taken in Year 12 has been weak, and students have not taken A-levels by the time they leave school".

 The weakness in the Sixth Form/High school section must be a significant concern for the leadership of the school and an indicator of real concern for potential parents and students.

 Al Shohub School was originally a villa school, founded in 1999; the school moved to purpose built accommodation in Khalifa City A in November 2013.
-Facilities at the new location look significantly improved and include large areas of outdoor space as well as a range of specialist teaching and community areas including Art rooms, laboratories and an impressive auditorium.
+Facilities at the new location have significantly improved resources and include large areas of outdoor space as well as a range of specialist teaching and community areas, including Art rooms, laboratories and an impressive auditorium.

-The school has been subjected to ADEK inspections in both 2014 and 2016 and, according to its website, has been inspected again in the 2017-18 academic year.
+The school had been subjected to ADEK inspections in both 2014 and 2016 and was inspected again in the 2017-18 academic year.
 Interestingly, some of the school's ADEK inspection reports have not been published on the ADEK website.
 However, a copy of the 2016 report seen by WhichSchoolAdvisor.com shows that Al Shohub was rated Good in the 2015-16 inspection.

 Unfortunately, the rating fell to Acceptable in 2017-18 - still in line with the minimum requirements of the Abu Dhabi schools' regulator, but below the target of Good for all Abu Dhabi schools.